 In walking around the area, I could only locate a couple of restaurants and bars in the entire Algiers Point neighborhood.
 In fact, many of the shops on the town’s welcome sign are no longer in business.
 So while it’s a pleasant hood, Algiers doesn’t have a ton of activities for tourists.

 Beyond seeing the houses, the top walking attraction is the Jazz Walk of Fame, which spotlights famous jazz musicians over the years.
+That’s a statue of famed musician Louis Armstrong.

 Back on the mainland, I quickly learned how to catch streetcars to get to some of the coolest neighborhoods around town, like the Garden District, Fauborg Marigny, Mid-City, and the Warehouse District.